-With access to the FOCoSonline system, a SDCB employee (or EOR) may enter the employee(s)'s timesheet(s) in FOCoSonline.
+With access to the FOCoSonline system, Aa SDCB employee (or EOR) mustay enter and approve-the employee(s)'s timesheet(s) in FOCoSonline unless he/she is approved for an exception to fax timesheets to the FMA.
 The EOR may then review and approve the timesheet through online access.
 Having access to FOCoSonline and submitting timesheets online means that the EOR or employees do not need to send the paper timesheet to the FMA for processing.
 Upon completing the FOCoSonline training, a new user will receive a FOCoSonline Account Authorization form (via e-mail).
 Once the new user completes the FOCoSonline Account Authorization form and faxes it to the FMA Technical Department, the user will receive an e-mail with his/her password and login instructions.
 Timesheets may also be mailed or faxed to the FMA if the SDCB member of EOR does not have access to a computer or the internet.

 Timesheets are submitted and processed on a two-week pay schedule according to the SDCB Payroll Payment Schedule.
 The payroll workweek starts on Saturday and ends the following Friday.
 The payment schedule is available through the FMA and on the MCOs' websites.
-Timesheets are due at the end of the two- week pay period and must be received at the FMA no later than Saturday at 11:59 pm for a SDCB employee to be paid on time and according to the payment schedule.
+Timesheets are due at the end of the two-week pay period and must be received at the FMA no later than Saturday at 11:59 pm for a SDCB employee to be paid on time and according to the payment schedule.

-FOCoSonline.
+An Authorized Representative (AR) may also complete the training and gain access to FOCoSonline.
 If an AR has access, they will be able to view payments and monitor SDCB budget spending, however, the AR will not have authorization to perform the functions of the EOR and approve timesheets.
 To designate an AR, members must complete the AR Form, which may be requested through the FMA or the support broker.